 There exists a wide range of stylized facts that motivate this study.
-Krugman (2012) for instance argues that capital flows from Europe's core to Europe's South (for instance in form of foreign direct investments) led to wage increases in the South2.
-This soar in capital flows to the South can be explained by the lower anticipated risk of investments into the South after its entry into the European community.
+Krugman (2012) for instance argues that capital flows from Europe's core to Europe's South (for instance in form of foreign direct investments) led to wage increases in the South.2 This soar in capital flows to the South can be explained by an anticipated lower risk for investments into the South after its entry into the European community.
 Krugman also points out that - at the same time - wages in Germany grew at a much lower rate, associated with a relative shift in competitiveness from the South to Germany.